 Recruiting is similar.
 You can spray “help wanted” ads and pray that the right people will come to you, or you can develop strategies that make sure of it.

 These strategies will help you find top talent and make your organization their new home.

 Did you know you have a network within your network?
 All of your talented employees have talented friends, family members, and former colleagues.
 It feels so much better to hire someone when a person you trust has vouched for them.
 Think of it like a blind date.
 A setup from dating apps such as Tinder or Bumble can feel completely uncertain and random.
 But if a close and understanding friend calls and says, “I have just the person for you,” my dress and heels are already on and I’m out the door.

 Leverage your employee network by encouraging employees to refer their connections for open roles.
-Many organizations will do this through recruiting software.
+Many organizations will do this through employee recruiting software.
 Employees can enter all of the necessary information (such as current job, resume files and cover letters, and desired salary) into the software, and recruiters can overtake the process from there.
 This keeps the strategy organized and ensures no applicant or referral is left behind.